Nurses feeding nurses: Individuals in Flagstaff, Tuba City work to provide assistance amid harrowing times

 “They were extremely excited to be able to have food from a restaurant.
 There were a couple of staff that were manning the kitchen so they would let the night shift pick out their meal, the staff would go and sit down and then they would bring them their food.
 It almost turned into a mini Olive Garden restaurant as they bought them their food.”

-Brainard, who has been working with the most sick COVID patients since the pandemic hit the Navajo reservation, talked about the work that medical staff were doing in the intensive care unit and the respiratory support unit.
+Brainard, who has been working with the sickest COVID patients since the pandemic hit the Navajo reservation, talked about the work that medical staff were doing in the intensive care unit and the respiratory support unit.

 “When we intubate a patient they have no reserves left.
 It’s a pretty tense situation to intubate them and keep them alive.
 The nurses are working 12-hour shifts and staffing is tight, so they are working more shifts than they normally would.
 It’s very difficult to work in all of that protective equipment too.
 When you have a limited supply you don’t want to waste the supply that you have by taking too many breaks.
 It gets itchy and stuffy and hot."